mtojek/dependency-injection-in-go/README.md

 # Dependency Injection in Go

-This project shows how to solve a a dependency injection problem in Go.
+This project shows how to solve (DIY) a dependency injection problem in Go.

-Keywords: dependency injection, inject, injector, gin
+Keywords: dependency injection, inject, injector, DIY

 ## Introduction